micro-manager/micro-manager/doc/how-to-build.md

    (Java Runtime Environment) rather than a JDK).
 Not setting `JAVA_HOME` may allow `configure` to autodetect a suitable Java home.

-2. Find the desirable Java home on your system.
+2. Find the desirable JDK home on your system.
 This is a directory that usually has "jdk" and the Java version number (such as 1.6) in its name, and contains the directories `bin` (in which `java`, `javac`, and `jar` are found) and `include` (in which `jni.h` is found).
 Pass `--with-java=/path/to/java/home` to `configure`.
 For example: